skyway/old-skyway-peer-authentication-samples/README.md

 Look at the README in each individual language folder for information on how to run the server.

-Before you run the sample you should set the `secretkey` variable in the marked `Config section` with the one for your app.
+Before you run the sample you should set the `secretKey` variable in the marked `Config section` with the one for your app.
 You can find the secret key for your app on the developer's dashboard.

 Optionally, you can implement the `checkSessionToken()` or `check_session_token()` functions to check if the session token passed to the server is valid.